A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Back in Essex at the marina, the crowd was already starting to gather for the fireworks as we pulled into a slip, and the speculation was all about whether tomorrow the rain would finally clear.
 Checking the weather reports, it said that Westport, New York, had only a 10% chance of rain on Saturday, and we quickly agreed that would be our destination for the weekend.
 On to Basin Harbor tomorrow.

-Bad morning.
 This is my low point of the trip.
-Not only was this the first night back on the boat after the heavenly Essex Inn, the air conditioning system on the boat conked out.
+Not only was this the first night back on the boat after the heavenly Essex Inn, the air conditioning system on Dorie Leigh conked out.
 Superficial attempts to fix it were unsuccessful, so we slept fitfully in the humidity and still air.
-I was back on it early in the morning drenched in sweat, and after a half hour or two finally figured out the problem.
-Debris washed into the lake from all the rains had clogged the HVAC intake.
-That was the easy part.
+I was back on it early in the morning drenched in sweat, and after a half hour figured out the problem.
+Debris washed into the lake from all the rains had been sucked into the HVAC intake.
+Diagnosis was the easy part.
 The hard part was several hours of taking the system apart in the confined spaces of the boat and putting it back together again.
-Finally, it was operational and I hit the showers.
+Finally, it was operational, and I hit the showers.
 Not much conversation on the boat.